mattjlewis/advent-of-code/README.md

 * 2019-18 - Many-Worlds Interpretation.
 Needs BFS plus Dijkstra - BFS to get the shortest paths to all remaining keys for all robots, then the second one uses that output to update the state by moving the robots and collecting keys a processing moves in order of cost.
+* 2019-20 - Recursive mazes...
+* 2019-25 - BFS search of the ship combined with Dijkstra to navigate to the Security Checkpoint
 * 2021-12 - Passage Pathing.
 Not using generic solution due to dynamic logic regarding number of times you can revisit a small cave.
 * 2021-15 - Chiton (matrix of numbers where the number represents the cost).
 Shortest path problem